Opinions are as of the date of this article and are subject to change.

 Asset allocation, diversification and rebalancing do not ensure a profit or protect against loss in declining markets.

 Investments have varying degrees of risk.
 Some of the risks involved with equity securities include the possibility that the value of the stocks may fluctuate in response to events specific to the companies or markets, as well as economic, political or social events in the U.S. or abroad.
+Stocks of small-cap companies pose special risks, including possible illiquidity and greater price volatility than stocks of larger, more established companies.
+Value stocks are securities of companies that may have experienced adverse business or industry developments or may be subject to special risks that have caused the stocks to be out of favor.
+If the manager’s assessment of a company’s prospects is wrong, the price of its stock may not approach the value the manager has placed on it.
 Bonds are subject to interest rate, inflation and credit risks.
 Investments in foreign securities (including ADRs) involve special risks, including foreign currency risk and the possibility of substantial volatility due to adverse political, economic or other developments.
 These risks are magnified for investments made in emerging markets.
 Investments in a certain industry or sector may pose additional risk due to lack of diversification and sector concentration.
-There are special risks associated with an investment in commodities, including market price fluctuations, regulatory changes, interest rate changes, credit risk, economic changes and the impact of adverse political or financial factors.